rastapasta/pokemon-go-mitm/README.md

 ## What's the status?

-Currently, following actions can be intercepted and altered on the fly:
+Thanks to the awesom work done around [POGOProtos](https://github.com/AeonLucid/POGOProtos), following actions can currently be intercepted and altered on the fly:

 ### Responses (coming back from the server)

 * CatchPokemon
 * CheckAwardedBadges
+* DiskEncounter
+* DownloadItemTemplates
+* DownloadRemoteConfigVersion
 * DownloadSettings
+* Encounter
+* EvolvePokemon
 * FortDetails
 * FortSearch
 * GetHatchedEggs
 * GetInventory
 * GetMapObjects
 * GetPlayer
+* PlayerUpdate
+* ReleasePokemon
+* UseItemCapture

 ### Requests (going from the app to the server)